dagger/dagger/docs/learn/1008-aws-cloudformation.md

 #### Relays

 The first thing to consider when developing a plan based on relays is to read their universe reference: it summarizes the expected inputs and their corresponding formats.
-[Here](../reference/aws/cloudformation.md) is the Cloudformation one.

 ## Initialize a Dagger Project and Environment